-Coachella 2017 Lineup Changes, Ticket Prices, And Tips — Welcome Lady Gaga
+Coachella 2017 Lineup Changes, Ticket Prices, And Tips; Welcome Lady Gaga

 Coachella Valley Music and Arts Festival or Coachella is one of the biggest music and arts festival held at Inland Empire’s Coachella Valley, in the Colorado Desert.
 The first Coachella festival was held in 1999 at it has since become an annual even that attracts the biggest music fans and even celebrities.

 Coachella 2017 is starting out to be quite a controversial festival since original headliner Beyonce has since been replaced by Lady Gaga.
-Due to Beyonce’s pregnancy, NME reports that Lady Gaga will headline Saturday instead and Beyonce will be moved to Coachella 2018.
+Due to Beyonce’s pregnancy, NMEreports that Lady Gaga will headline Saturday instead and Beyone will be moved to Coachella 2018.

 Lady Gaga is a musical goddess in her own right, just as much as Beyonce is, but the last-minute switch has made significant changes in the ticket prices.